 We hope that you enjoy being our guest!

 Dennis & Nancy King Quaintance

 The O.Henry Hotel is privately held, and it is operated by Quaintance-Weaver Restaurants & Hotels.
-Mike Weaver and Dennis Quaintance formed Quaintance-Weaver Restaurants in April of 1988 and opened their first restaurant in Greensboro, North Carolina in 1989 called Lucky 32.
+Mike Weaver and Dennis Quaintance formed Quaintance-Weaver Restaurants in April of 1988 and opened their first restaurant - Lucky 32 - in Greensboro, North Carolina in 1989.
 They started the company because they are good friends and wanted to be in business together, and because they believe that providing the services embodied in our mission will result in a successful company.

 Dennis and Mike are partners; Dennis plays point with the operations of Quaintance-Weaver and Mike contributes in all matters.
 Mike is also the Chairman of Weaver Investment Company and does a lot of volunteer work.

 The company has evolved over the years to become Quaintance-Weaver Restaurants & Hotels.
-The family now includes Lucky 32 in Cary, along with five businesses in Greensboro: Lucky 32, Green Valley Grill, O.Henry Hotel, Proximity Hotel and Print Works Bistro.
+The family now includes Lucky 32 Southern Kitchen in Cary, along with five businesses in Greensboro: Lucky 32 Southern Kitchen, Green Valley Grill, O.Henry Hotel, Proximity Hotel, and Print Works Bistro.

 Quaintance-Weaver Restaurants & Hotels